peasejay/sublimetext_banister/README.md

 This specific script is meant to be used to replicate the formatting that I found in Manly Banister’s 1950 Science Fiction fanzine [Nekromantikon](https://fanac.org/fanzines/Nekromantikon/) (shortened colloquially to *Nek* in this document).
 Basically, *Nek* was a magazine that was printed out in one guy’s garage using a variety of old-timey printing technologies (mimeograph, lino-printing, photoengraving on zinc plates) in 1950 and 1951.
 There are a lot of things about *Nek* that are interesting to me, but one that I kept thinking about when I first saw it was that it had a fully justified layout that was *fully executed on a typewriter*.
 I became more intrigued when I noticed that some of the spacing in Banister’s lines were not evenly monospaced like you’d see on a normal typewriter - Banister was actually using combinations of spaces and half spaces to pad his characters.

-Half-spacing was apparently a feature found on some typewriters for enabling certain types of error corrections in typed documents - I’m not sure how frequently it was used for actual formatting purposes.
+Half-spacing was apparently a feature found on some typewriters for enabling certain types of error corrections in typed documents—I’m not sure how frequently it was used for actual formatting purposes.

 ![Nekromantikon’s fully justified blocks of text](img/nekromantikon.png)

-Now, the most common response that I get when I bring up Banister’s formatting of *Nek* is usually along the lines of "...yeah, so?"
+Now, the most common response that I get when I bring up Banister’s formatting of *Nek* is usually along the lines of "...yeah, so?
+How did you get in here?"
 But due to some deep-seated personal character flaws, I started to become very interested in how Banister would have executed this, and trying to find a software approach for replicating it.

 Here is the algorithm that would have been required to make this happen: